technofocus-pte/knwmgmtprv/Lab Guides/Lab 4 - Setting Up a SharePoint Contracts Management Site/Lab 4 - Setting Up a SharePoint Contracts Management Site.md

 # Lab 4 – Setting Up a SharePoint Contracts Management Site

+## Objective

+This Lab guides you through configuring Microsoft Syntex and creating Sharepoint Contract Management Site and performing actions on the site via Sharepoint Portal.

 ## Task 1 - Redeem the Azure Pass Redeeming a Microsoft Azure Pass Promo Code

-1. Open a browser and navigate to: **www.microsoftazurepass.com**

-It is recommended you close all browsers and open a new In-Private Browser session.
+1. Open a browser and navigate to: **www.microsoftazurepass.com**.
+It is recommended you close all browsers and open a new In-Private
+Browser session.
 Other log-ins can persist and cause errors during the activation step.